crolang-p2p/crolang-p2p-broker/README.md

 ### Horizontal scalability
 Environment variable: `REDIS_URL`

-The Broker service ensures that only one Node with a specific ID is connected to the Broker at any given time.
-Furthermore, the Broker(s) are responsible for propagating messages between connected Nodes during the connection negotiation process.

-Running a single instance of the Broker is straightforward, as it can locally track the IDs of connected nodes and use Socket.IO events to propagate messages between senders and receivers.

-However, scaling the Broker horizontally introduces challenges.
-For example, consider two Broker instances, A and B, and two Nodes, X and Y. If Node X connects to Broker A and Node Y connects to Broker B (due to load balancing or proxy routing), communication becomes problematic.
-Broker A is unaware of Node Y, and Broker B is unaware of Node X. Consequently, if Node X attempts to connect to Node Y, Broker A cannot propagate the signaling message to Broker B, and vice versa.
-Additionally, if another Node attempts to authenticate using Node X's ID and is routed to Broker B, Broker B cannot determine that Node X is already connected to Broker A.
-Ensuring unique Node IDs is crucial for maintaining accurate communication and preventing conflicts.

-To address these challenges, the REDIS_URL environment variable can be used to specify the URL of a Redis service.
-By leveraging
-Redis, Broker instances can share information about connected Node IDs and reliably propagate messages across all Broker instances.
-This ensures consistent state and seamless communication, regardless of which Broker instance a Node connects to.
+To scale the Broker horizontally (multiple instances for load balancing or high availability), set the `REDIS_URL` environment variable to connect to a Redis service.
+Redis is used to synchronize the state of connected Node IDs and propagate messages between all Broker instances, ensuring seamless communication regardless of which instance a Node connects to.

-If the REDIS_URL environment variable is not provided, the Broker will operate in standalone mode, assuming no other Broker replicas are present.
-In this mode, it will use an in-memory approach to manage Node connections and message propagation.
+- **With REDIS_URL:** All Broker replicas share state and messages via Redis (recommended for production/cluster setups).
+- **Without REDIS_URL:** The Broker runs in standalone mode, using only in-memory state (suitable for local development or single-instance deployments).

 ### Nodes RTC configuration
 Environment variable: `RTC_CONFIGURATION_RESOLVER_WEBHOOK_URL`

 See the [Overcoming network limitations for Node's P2P connections](#overcoming-network-limitations-for-nodes-p2p-connections) section